-Conversations About Psychology, Volume 2, is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Psychology, Volume 2, is now available in hardcover, paperback and electronic format on all major booksellers, including:

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. The Psychology of Bilingualism – A Conversation with Ellen Bialystok, Professor of Psychology at York University.
 Ellen Bialystok is a world-leading expert on the effects of bilingualism on cognitive processes across our lifespan.
 This extensive conversation examines how Ellen discovered differences in the development of essential cognitive and language abilities for bilingual children, the use of different brain networks by monolingual and bilingual young adults performing simple conflict tasks, and the postponement of symptoms of dementia in bilingual older adults, and many more fascinating aspects of bilingualism.